b3ll/Decomposed/README.md

 However, what if you were given a transform from somewhere else?
 How would you know what the scale of the layer is?
 What if you wanted to set the scale or translation of a transform?
 Without lots of complex linear algebra, it's not easy to do!

-Decomposed aims to simplify this by allowing for `CATransform3D`, `matrix_double4x4`, `matrix_float4x4`, to be decomposed, recomposed, and mutated without complex math.
+Decomposed aims to simplify this by allowing for `CATransform3D`, `matrix_double4x4`, and `matrix_float4x4`, to be decomposed, recomposed, and mutated without complex math.

 Decomposition is the act of breaking something down into smaller components, in this case transformation matrices into things like translation, scale, etc. in a way that they can all be individually changed or reset.
 The following are supported: